SatishThapak/Argo_CD/README.md

 Before we begin, ensure you have the following:

-# A running Kubernetes cluster (minikube, EKS, GKE, etc.)
+$# A running Kubernetes cluster (minikube, EKS, GKE, etc.)
 # kubectl configured to interact with your cluster
-# Basic knowledge of Kubernetes resources
+# Basic knowledge of Kubernetes resources$

 # Installing ArgoCD on Kubernetes
 Let’s start by installing ArgoCD in your Kubernetes cluster.
 There are two different ways to do this: using manifest files or a Helm chart.